BYUHPC/sci-comp-course/syllabus.md

 The standard grading scale is used--A for 93% or more, A- for 90%-93%, B+ for 87%-90%, etc. Enough [extra credit](assignments/extra-credit.md) is offered that we don't round up.

 For assignments and projects, there is a 20% penalty for the first day late, then an additional 10% penalty for each subsequent day late with a maximum penalty of 80%.
-For quizzes and presentations, there is a 20% penalty per day late, with no credit after 4 days late.
-Tests cannot be taken after the due date.
+For quizzes, tests, and presentations, there is a 20% penalty per day late, with no credit after 4 days late.
+The midterm can't be taken after the end of the semester.

 Project rubrics aren't iron-clad--we may award more points than indicated in some cases.
-For example, if your program fails to compile and would thus receive 5 points according to the assignment's rubric, but fixing a single, obvious typo results in a correct program, you may actually receive significanty more points.
+For example, if your program fails to compile and would thus receive 5 points according to the assignment's rubric, but fixing a single, obvious typo results in a correct program, you may actually receive significantly more points.

 Contact us if you have exceptional circumstances.